Tron: Legacy: Plot

-Against his father's wishes, Sam returns to Clu's territory and encounters one of the Sirens, Gem, to help find Zuse, a program who can provide safe passage to the Portal.
+Against his father's wishes, Sam returns to Clu's territory and encounters one of the Sirens, named Gem, to help find Zuse, a program who can provide safe passage to the Portal.
 At the End of Line Club, the owner, Castor, reveals himself to be Zuse, then betrays Sam to Clu's guards.
 In the resulting fight, Kevin rescues his son, but Quorra's arm is damaged and Castor gains possession of Flynn's disc.
 Castor attempts to bargain with Clu over the disc, but Clu instead destroys the club along with Castor and Gem.
 Kevin and Sam stow away aboard a "Solar Sailer" transport program, where Flynn repairs Quorra and reveals her to be the last surviving ISO.

 The transport is intercepted by Clu's warship.
 As a diversion, Quorra allows herself to be captured by Rinzler, whom Kevin recognizes as Tron, not killed by Clu but rather reprogrammed.
 Sam reclaims Flynn's disc and rescues Quorra, while Kevin takes control of a Light Fighter.
 Clu, Rinzler, and several guards pursue the trio in Light Jets.
 Rinzler remembers his past as Tron and deliberately collides with Clu's Light Jet to save Flynn.
 Clu, enraged by Rinzler betraying him, fights Rinzler in midair, taking his spare baton to spawn another Light Jet.
 Rinzler plunges in to the Sea of Simulation.
 Clu confronts the others at the Portal, but Kevin reintegrates with his digital duplicate, destroying Clu along with himself.
 Quorra – having switched discs with Kevin – gives Flynn's disc to Sam, and they escape together to the real world as the ensuing explosion from Kevin's sacrifice destroys Clu's warship and levels the area around the Portal.

 In Flynn's Arcade, Sam backs up and deactivates the system.
 He then tells a waiting Alan that he plans to retake control of ENCOM, naming Alan chairman of the board.
 Sam departs on his motorcycle with Quorra as the sun rises.